BPA March Madness Rules Clarifications

 B.) If Key Sixth Man is played immediately after suffering a second foul, it can be used to prevent fouling out (though it would not affect the scoring resolution for that position).
 This tactic can be prevented if the player resolving the position immediately takes a Coaching Move to prevent the "immediate" response...
 The card cannot be played on a position that has already been resolved in that half.

 C.) Key Sixth Man may be played on a position 'face-up' to remove a foul at that position, in which case, the Key Sixth Man card is discarded and the foul removed.
 However, this requires that there be a slot available - if there are already two cards on that position, the card cannot be played there unless one of the other cards is removed.
 Playing the Key Sixth Man card requires that the player use a normal move or coaching move, just as when normally playing any other card.
 However, playing the Key Sixth Man on a position and subsequently discarding it does not prevent the play of other cards on that position in that half; i.e. the limit is two cards on a position at a time, not a half.

-"Clutch Free Throws" apply to an already existing foul?
-To a
+bonus for "Clutch Free Throws" apply to an already existing

-foul that is immediately removed by a "Key Sixth Man" or "Zone
+foul?
+To a foul that is immediately removed by a "Key Sixth

-Defense"?
-To a foul that is negates by a Timeout roll?
+Man" or "Zone Defense"?
+To a foul that is negates by a

 A.) No. Yes.
 No, unless the reroll also results in a foul on the opposing player.